Solo travel is daring, liberating, rejuvenating. It feels a little bit naughty, like getting away with something.

 I did have one nice stay at the Country Inn & Suites by Radisson in Northwood, Iowa.
 Two big plusses for this brand are cookies all day and a wonderful lending library system whereby road trippers can take a book at one property and return it at the next.
 Radisson’s frequent-travel program is Radisson Rewards.

 For longer stops, I prefer extended-stay hotels.
-Like their casual-convenient counterparts, they offer complimentary breakfast in the morning and sometimes receptions in the evening.
+Like their select-service counterparts, they offer complimentary breakfast in the morning and sometimes receptions in the evening.
 The rooms have fully equipped kitchens with real dishes and glassware, things you miss after weeks on the road.

 My favorite brand is Residence Inn by Marriott.
 They’re reliably clean and reasonably priced.
 The gyms and laundry rooms are large and well equipped.
 The televisions are Netflix-ready for use with your own account.
 They have a complimentary same-day grocery-shopping service.
 And there’s microwave popcorn in the kitchen, which I never have at home, but can’t resist when I’m curling up with a Netflix flick after a long day of driving or writing or laundry or all three.
 Marriott’s rewards program is Bonvoy.